When is Bridgerton released on Netflix? What’s it about?

 The romance novels of Julia Quinn, which revolve round a well-to-do household in Regency-era London, are set for a Netflix adaptation in 2020.

-Derry Women star Nicola Coughlan and Line of Responsibility’s Polly Walker are among the many forged, and Julie Andrews has signed as much as lend her voice because the present’s narrator.
+Derry Women star Nicola Coughlan and Line of Obligation’s Polly Walker are among the many forged, and Julie Andrews has signed as much as lend her voice because the present’s narrator.

-Right here’s all the pieces we all know thus far concerning the collection.
+Right here’s the whole lot we all know to this point in regards to the collection.

 - Netflix launch dates 2019